Apple iPhone’s design – from the the 1st generation to the iPhone 12

 The iPhone project was started in 2004, with the code name “Project Purple”.

-The first iPhone was a small object, shaped like a bar soap and weighting 135 grams.
+The first iPhone was a small object, shaped like a block of bar soap and with a weight of 135 grams.
 Besides the glass screen, the phone’s chassis was mostly made in aluminum and “embraced” the display to protect it from accidental side impacts.

 Jonathan Ive and Apple Design Team, conceptual sketches of the iPhone, date unknown

 The only evident physical input device was (and still is) a frontal large round menu button.
 There were other four buttons on the phone’s sides to regulate volume, control phone calls, mute the phone ringing, and for other functions.

 Since the phone didn’t have a lid or a cover, a proximity sensor was required to stop the touchscreen input functions when the user brought it near the face during a call.
 Other sensors – such as an accelerometer and, later, a gyroscope, were included to give the device the capability to recognize movement and relative orientation in space.

 Apple iPhone, first-generation model, image courtesy of Apple Inc.